saddamarbaa/JavaScript30_challenges/README.md

-# build a Todo List App with JavaScript
+# Todo List App With Vanilla JavaScript

-This is a code repository for a personal project.
-In this project I'm building a Todo List App with JavaScript
+This is a code repository for the project: Todo List App with vanilla JavaScript in this project I learned more about ES6+, higher-order functions, The HTML DOM (Document Object Model), The Browser Object Model (BOM), and Moder…